-Line 53 - If Line 49 is a loss, write the amount from Line 49 on 53.
-Do not increase your loss by the exemption allowance on Line 52.
+Line 53 - If Line 49 is a loss, enter the amount from Line 49 on 53.
+Do not increase your loss by the exemption allowance on Line 52

-Step 8 - Figure your net replacement tax
+Step 8 - Figure your net replacement tax and pass-through withholding payments

-Line 55 - Write your recapture of investment credits from Illinois Schedule 4255, Recapture of Investment Tax Credits, Step 4, Column C, Line 18.
+Line 55 - Enter your recapture of investment credits from Illinois Schedule 4255, Recapture of Investment Tax Credits, Step 4, Column C, Line 18.